 Car-free in and aroundBedfordBedfordshire

 Overshadowed by more famous destinations, like Oxford (50 miles west) and Cambridge (30 miles east), Bedfordshire is one of England’s smallest counties.
 But the county town of Bedford, just 35 minutes from London's St Pancras station, has beautiful riverside parks, great museums, fascinating military, industrial and literary connections, and a fabulous community rail partnership.
 From Bunyan's Pilgrim to Bletchley Park's cryptanalysts, from giant metal heads on the High Street to double-ended sweet and savoury pastries, a day trip to Bedford is an unexpected voyage of discovery.
+There's lots to see so you might need longer.
+Scroll to the end for more information on where to stay and how to get around.

 1. Ride the Marston Vale Line